BrentDouglas/webfont/README.md

       -t, --template

-          Type of template ('css', 'scss') or path to custom template.
+          Type of styles ('css', 'scss') or path to custom template.

-      -s, --dest-template
+      -s, --dest-styles

-          Destination for generated template.
-If not passed used `dest` argument value.
+          Destination for generated styles.
+If not passed used `dest` argument.

-      -c, --template-class-name
+      -c, --css-template-class-name

           Class name in css template.

-      -p, --template-font-path
+      -p, --css-template-font-path

           Font path in css template.

-      -n, --template-font-name
+      -n, --css-template-font-name

           Font name in css template.